hotcouscous1/tensorbricks/README.md

-# TensorBricks
+# TensorBricks : Toward Structuralism in Deep-Learning
-PyTorch-based framework for high-level development of convolutional models
+PyTorch-based framework for high-level development of image models

 TensorBricks builds models up by various combinations of compatible modules, beyond a collection of implementations.